 You know what, dear diary, I think I’ll take a risk.
 Everyone should do their job, right?
 I bake great cakes but I’m not interior design pro.
 So let’s see, how we contact this designer I love…

-(Sarah goes to her computer, finds her favourite interior designer contact form and…contacts her!
+(Sarah goes to her computer, finds her favorite interior designer contact form and…contacts her!
 She writes her expectations, her wishes and clicks “Send”).
 What a relief!

 And here’s designer’s reply for those who are seeking to enlarge small living rooms.